lvsn/CameraNetwork/README.md

 #Camera Driver

 This layer interact directly with the camera, it is used by camera controller so it need to implement right services to make it compatible with the system.
-The two actual drivers are : gphoto and picamera.
+The two actual drivers are : gphoto and picamera.A mobile prototype is implemented (only capture feature).
 USB could be supported in the futur.

 The services are :
 * capture_camera : service that take picture and store it in default place
+* preview_capture : Method that send preview to mjpeg stream
 * capture_video : service that take video and store it in default place
 * load_camera : service that upload default's picture place to user's place it place the file and rename it with a standard
 * get_camera : service that return camera's data (iso, aperture, shutterspeed, format)